adg88lu/LBdantonML/README.md

 - Interactive dashboards
 - Automated pipelines

-These solutions bring **clarity to big data streams** and help teams make informed decisions.
+These solutions bring **clarity to big data streams** and help teams make informed decisions

 ---

 ## ☁️ Scalable Deployment

 From standalone prediction tools to **fully integrated, cloud-native systems**,
-we build modular, scalable infrastructure that **grows with your business**.
+we build modular, scalable infrastructure that **grows with your business**

 - Seamless end-to-end deployment
 - Cloud, hybrid, or on-premise support